ci7adel/rbt-money-transfer/README.md

     "amount": 500
 }
 ```

+### Examples

+`curl -i http://localhost:8080/accounts` Get all account in the system

+`curl -i -X POST http://localhost:8080/accounts/transfer -d
+'{"accountIdFrom": 1, "accountIdTo": 2,"amount": 50}' -H "Content-Type: application/json"` Make a transfer

-## Testing API
+### Testing API
 I tested the API with curl commands.
 Scripts are included in `/scr/test/scripts`.

-Also, some test units are provided  to show the facilities of **REST-Assured** to test and validate the response of the API in a easy way.
+Also, some test units are provided to show the benefits of **JUnit** and **REST-Assured** to test and validate the response of the API in a easy way.
 To run these tests is necessary Maven: `mvn test`

-### Test cases:
+#### Test cases:

 `test_normal_user_journey` : Normal user test case where two users open accounts, fund an account and make a transfer between accounts.